ngocle03/Heart-Failure-Prediction-Dataset/README.md

 - Treat **exercise-induced angina** as a red flag 🚨 — with ~85% prevalence among patients with heart disease, it should trigger early clinical screening.

 ### 🩺 Maintain Core Diagnostic Practices
-- Continue routine tests such as **blood pressure, cholesterol, and exercise tolerance** to ensure comprehensive evaluation.
+- Continue routine tests such as **blood pressure, cholesterol and exercise tolerance** to ensure comprehensive evaluation.
 - Prioritize screening for patients with **abnormal or asymptomatic chest pain**, since traditional symptom-based detection may miss these cases.

 ### ✅ Preventive Healthcare Strategies
-- **Lifestyle Modifications:** Encourage dietary improvements 🥗, regular exercise 🏃, and smoking cessation 🚭, particularly for **older males**, **hypertensive patients**, and those with **high cholesterol**.
+- **Lifestyle Modifications:** Encourage dietary improvements 🥗, regular exercise 🏃 and smoking cessation 🚭, particularly for **older males**, **hypertensive patients** and those with **high cholesterol**.
 - **Tailored Exercise Programs:** Provide supervised programs for patients with borderline angina to strengthen cardiovascular function safely.
 - **Awareness Campaigns:** Educate both the public 📢 and healthcare providers that heart disease often occurs **without classic chest pain**, reducing the risk of under-diagnosis.

-> **Summary:** By targeting high-risk populations ⚡, emphasizing stronger predictors in screening 🔎, and reinforcing lifestyle-based prevention ✅, healthcare providers can reduce both the prevalence and late detection of heart disease.
+> **Summary:** By targeting high-risk populations, emphasizing stronger predictors in screening and reinforcing lifestyle-based prevention, healthcare providers can reduce both the prevalence and late detection of heart disease.